 Have a bladder that does not empty all the way.

-Tell your doctor about any medications you’re taking.
+Tell your doctor about any medicine you’re taking.
 Ask if you should stop them before the study.

 Keep a diary of your bathroom habits.
 Do this for a few days before the study.
 This diary can be a helpful part of the evaluation.